-In Maya thought, the world “ends” when the calendar runs out.
+In Maya’s thought, the world “ends” when the calendar runs out.
 But a new calendar round immediately begins, with a new world offering new opportunities and new insights to be discovered.

 It’s the same with life.
-All our challenges and all the times we think the world is ending because something didn’t go according to plan, is really just the start of something new if we reach out and embrace the opportunity we’re given.
+All our challenges and all the times we think the world is ending because something didn’t go according to plan are really just the starts of something new if we reach out and embrace the opportunity we’re given.

 Our Own Path